 Leif Mejlbro

 Probability Examples c-3 Random variables II

-Probability Examples c-3 - Random variables II © 2009 Leif Mejlbro & Ventus Publishing ApS ISBN 978-87-7681-518-9 Random variables II Contents
+Probability Examples c-3 - Random variables II © 2009 Leif Mejlbro & Ventus Publishing ApS ISBN 978-87-7681-518-9

 Contents

 Introduction 5

 1 Some theoretical results 6

 2 Law of total probability 20

 3 Correlation coecient and skewness 23

 4 Examples concerning the Poisson distribution 60

 5 Miscellaneous examples 70

 Index 116

-Random variables II Introduction Introduction This is the third book of examples from the Theory of Probability.
+Please click the advert Masters in Management Designed for high-achieving graduates across all disciplines, London Business School's Masters in Management provides specific and tangible foundations for a successful career in business.
+This 12-month, full-time programme is a business qualification with impact.
+In 2010, our MiM employment rate was 95% within 3 months of graduation\; the majority of graduates choosing to work in consulting or financial services.
+As well as a renowned qualification from a world-class business school, you also gain access to the School's network of more than 34,000 global alumni - a community that offers support and opportunities throughout your career.
+For more information visit www.london.edu/mm, email mim@london.edu or give us a call on +44 (0)20 7000 7573. \ Figures taken from London Business School's Masters in Management 2010 employment report Introduction This is the third book of examples from the Theory of Probability.
 This topic is not my favourite, however, thanks to my former colleague, Ole Jørsboe, I somehow managed to get an idea of what it is all about.
 The way I have treated the topic will often diverge from the more professional treatment.
 On the other hand, it will probably also be closer to the way of thinking which is more common among many readers, because I also had to start from scratch.
 The topic itself, Random Variables, is so big that I have felt it necessary to divide it into three books, of which this is the second one.
 We shall here continue the study of frequencies and distribution functions in 1 and 2 dimensions, and consider the correlation coefficient.
 We consider in particular the Poisson distribution.
 The prerequisites for the topics can e.g. be found in the Ventus: Calculus 2 series, so I shall refer the reader to these books, concerning e.g. plane integrals.
 Unfortunately errors cannot be avoided in a first edition of a work of this type.
 However, the author has tried to put them on a minimum, hoping that the reader will meet with sympathy the errors which do occur in the text.
 Leif Mejlbro 26th October 2009

-1 Some theoretical results The abstract (and precise) definition of a random variable X is that X is a real function on Ω , where the triple (Ω, \mathcal{F}, P) is a probability field, such that $$\{\omega \in \Omega \mid X(\omega) \le x\} \in \mathcal{F}$$ for every $x \in \mathbb{R}$.
+1 Some theoretical results The abstract (and precise) definition of a random variable X is that X is a real function on $\Omega$ , where the triple $(\Omega, \mathcal{F}, P)$ is a probability field, such that $$\{\omega \in \Omega \mid X(\omega) \le x\} \in \mathcal{F}$$ for every $x \in \mathbb{R}$ .

-This definition leads to the concept of a distribution function for the random variable X, which is the function $F : \mathbb{R} \to \mathbb{R}$, which is defined by $$F(x) = P\{X \le x\} \qquad (= P\{\omega \in \Omega \mid X(\omega) \le x\}),$$ where the latter expression is the mathematically precise definition which, however, for obvious reasons everywhere in the following will be replaced by the former expression.
-A distribution function for a random variable X has the following properties: $$0 \le F(x) \le 1$$ for every $x \in \mathbb{R}$.
+This definition leads to the concept of a distribution function for the random variable X, which is the function $F : \mathbb{R} \to \mathbb{R}$ , which is defined by $$F(x) = P\{X \le x\} \qquad (= P\{\omega \in \Omega \mid X(\omega) \le x\}),$$ where the latter expression is the mathematically precise definition which, however, for obvious reasons everywhere in the following will be replaced by the former expression.
+A distribution function for a random variable X has the following properties: $0 \le F(x) \le 1$ for every $x \in \mathbb{R}$ .